jwpark97114/cse15l-lab-reports/git.md

   Keys pressed for compilation: `<up>,<up>,<up>,<up>,<up>,<enter>` Keys pressed for running: `<Ctrl>+R, java , <enter>`

  The using the reverse ordered history started to get complicated because I have not considered the fact that the newly typed ones are added to the log, so instead of `<up>` three times, I had to type `<up>` five times.
 After this point I gave up on using `<up>` as the commands were piling up pushing commands from previous practices so far behind.
-So I used `<Ctrl> + r` to find java.
-But the problem was that it only gave me `javac` not `java` so I had to re-type it and found that I should type `java<space>` to find java command.
+So I used `<Ctrl> + r` to find `java`.
+But the problem was that it only gave me `javac` not `java` so I had to re-type it and found that I should type `java<space>` to find `java` command.

 * Fourth step: Editing the file